 What information do you require before registering a patient for a NHI number?

-The information Sector Services requires before registering a patient for a NHI number is:
+The information Sector Operations requires before registering a patient for a NHI number is:

 - Family name